-Phil Miller is a self-taught musician, he started to play guitar at age 15 under the influence of the great blues guitarists of the 50's, but during the 60's discovered rock and jazz, which he integrated into his playing.
+Phil Miller was a self-taught musician and began playing the guitar at age 15 under the influence of the great blues guitarists of the 1950s, but during the 1960s discovered rock and jazz, which he integrated into his playing.
 Miller was educated at Lexton School (near Corby), then Cambridge Technical College.

-Delivery was then briefly resurrected, gradually shuffling its personnel until it turned into Hatfield and the North in 1972.
+Delivery was then briefly resurrected, gradually shuffling its personnel until it turned into Hatfield And The North in 1972.
 After an extended settling-in period, Hatfield finally got to work recording, with Miller providing looser, more improvisation-based pieces to counterpoint the group's more rigidly structured material.
-The band only completed 2 records itself before spliting in 1975.
-The guitarist then moved on with fellow Hatfield players Stewart and Pip Pyle to create the band National Health, an outline of which had been suggested when Hatfield had merged with the band Gilgamesh for two performances in 1973.
+The band only completed 2 records itself before splitting in 1975.
+The guitarist then moved on with fellow Hatfield players Dave Stewart and Pip Pyle to create the band National Health, an outline of which had been suggested when Hatfield had merged with the band Gilgamesh (2) for two performances in 1973.
 National Health released two records before disbanding in 1980.
 A brief reunion of the band took place in 1981 to record a tribute to keyboardist Alan Gowen after his death that same year.

-In 1982 Phil Miller founded the band In Cahoots, which has continued to be his primary musical outlet ever since.
-Both in and out of Cahoots, Miller has continued to collaborate with many of his ex-Hatfield and the North/National Health bandmates, and has also toured as a duo with guitarist Fred Baker.
+In 1982, Phil Miller founded the band In Cahoots, which was to be his primary musical outlet.
+Both in-and-out of In Cahoots, Miller continued to collaborate with many of his ex-Hatfield and the North/National Health bandmates, and also toured as a duo with guitarist and bassist Fred T. Baker.